JackalJoe/USB-Docs/(2) Getting Started/(1) Seedbox Access Methods/File Transfer Protocol.md

 Another cause of this is the use of VPNs.
 There are chances that the VPN is throttling your speeds, so make sure you disable your VPN connection whenever you download your files from your slot.

 Another possible reason is that your disk has very high IO utilization.
 To check, run this command in your shell and pay attention to the last column named **%util**.

 ```ssh
 iostat -xk 2 $(findmnt -T ~ | awk 'END {print $2}')
 ```

 If this is 100%, the disk you’re in is entirely saturated, affecting your apps’ performance.
-You may need to send a ticket to our support system so the Ultraseedbox team can investigate.
+You may need to send a ticket to our support system so the Ultra.cc team can investigate.

 **I need plain FTP.
 Is there any way to use it?**